arowM/elm-thread/README.md

 -- "Where did I come from?".
 -- What an annoying process!

--- With elm-thread, you just put the subsequent procedure -- right below it.
+-- With elm-procedure, you just put the subsequent procedure -- right below it.

     , requestInitialTime